Want to do this tour self guided?

 Is this suitable for you?

-You ride quite frequently at home and perhaps enjoy cycling as one of your forms of exercise.
-Weekends will occasionally see you spending the day in the saddle exploring routes which take in some steep climbs.
-These tours may also see you riding over varying terrain and so it’s preferable if you have some experience of riding on uneven / unpaved ground.
-We’d generally expect those on a Grade 4 trip to be fit and healthy, and ready to take on an achievable challenge.
+You ride frequently at home enjoying cycling as one of your regular forms of exercise.
+Weekends might see you spending the day in the saddle exploring routes which take in some long, and sometimes steep climbs.
+These tours may also see you riding over varying terrain and so it’s recommended you have some experience of riding on uneven / unpaved ground.
+We’d generally expect those on a Grade 4 holiday to be physically fit and healthy, comfortable riding on consecutive days and ready to take on an achievable challenge.

 Dates & Prices